 Most patients will not need antibiotics prior to the extraction.
 Antibiotics may be recommended after the procedure to prevent infection.

-- Wear comfortable, loose-fitting clothing if you will be receiving sedation
+Wear comfortable, loose-fitting clothing if you will be receiving dental sedation

-- If you will be receiving oral sedation, make sure that you bring someone along to drive you home.
+If you will be receiving oral sedation, make sure that you bring someone along to drive you home from our Langley clinic.

-We will review all of these requirements before the procedure so that you know what to do and expect.
+We will review all of these requirements before the surgery so that you know what to do and expect.

 What Happens During a Tooth Extraction?

-In most cases, tooth extractions are relatively quick.
-The length of time will depend on the type of extraction that needs to be performed:
+In most cases, dental tooth extractions are relatively quick in dentistry but the length of time will depend on the type of dental extraction that needs to be performed:

-- Simple: A local anesthetic is applied to numb the area around the tooth.
+Simple: A local anesthetic is applied to numb the area around the tooth.
 You may feel pressure, but not pain, during the procedure.
-We will use a special instrument called an “elevator” to loosen your tooth and forceps to remove it.
+We will use a special instrument called a dental “elevator” to loosen your tooth and forceps to remove it.

-While oral sedation is typically reserved for surgical extractions or wisdom teeth, we encourage you to share your preferences with us.
-We want to make the procedure as easy and stress-free as possible, and we will do our best to accommodate your preferences.
+While oral sedation is typically reserved for dental surgical teeth extractions or wisdom teeth, we encourage you to share your preferences with us.
+We want to make the dentistry procedure as easy and stress-free as possible, and we will do our best to accommodate your preferences.

-Like any other dental procedure, extractions do have risks.
+Like any other dental procedure, teeth extractions do have risks.
 However, this is a procedure that is commonly performed, and if our dentist recommends it, the benefits will likely outweigh the risks.
-Most patients have no issues with recovery or complications.
+Most patients at our Langley clinic have no issues with recovery or complications.

-Please call us at Lighthouse Dental Centre if you experience any of these symptoms.
+Please call us if you experience any of these symptoms.

-The primary concern with a tooth extraction is dry socket.
-It’s rare, but it can happen.
+The primary concern with a dental tooth extraction is dry socket.
+It’s rare, but it can happen in dentistry.
 Only about 2%-5% of people will experience dry socket after a tooth extraction.